BrightnBubbly/stream-chat-survey/README.md

 ## Technical Overview

-The app in this post is composed of a `React` frontend and a `nodjs` backend.
+The app in this post is composed of a `React` frontend and a `nodejs` backend.
 The frontend was bootstrapped using `create-react-app`, and the backend server was bootstrapped using `express-generator`.
 Both frontend and backend leverage Stream's [JavaScript library](https://GitHub.com/GetStream/stream-js).

 For SurveyLegend, I created a free account and then a simple survey.
 SurveyLegend automatically provides and iframe code that I use to launch the survey.
 This is explained below.